Review: Tales of Ancient Egypt by Hugo D. Cook and Sona Avedikian

 This is a book that kids interested in mythology or history will enjoy.
 The format makes the information easily accessible and entertaining while offering many cool historical tidbits.
 I can see this being a book that I give for Christmas this year.

-Tales From Ancient Egypt on Bookshop
+Tales of Ancient Egypt on Bookshop

 Recommended for Ages 8 to 12.